ate47/atian-cod-tools/README.md

 ### Compiler

-GSC compiler, not for all the game, scripts can be compiled using the command `acts gscc -g [game] [directory]`.
+GSC compiler, not for all the games, the scripts can be compiled using the command `acts gscc -g [game] [directory]`.

 ### GSC Development (Black Ops 4)